pixelated/puppet-pixelated/README.md

     docker logs <username>

-## How to setup your own Pixelated Platform
+### How to setup your own Pixelated Platform

+If you don't already have a LEAP Provider that you want to turn into a Pixelated Provider, we provide a script that does all the configuration of the LEAP Platform and the Pixelated Platform.
 All you need to setup your own Pixelated Platform is root access to a debian wheezy box.

-### Vagrant/VirtualBox
+#### Vagrant/VirtualBox

-One way to run your first provider is with the use of [vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
+You can try setting up a virtual machine on your computer to try out the Pixelated Platform.
+For this you'll need [vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
-After you have installed both tools, execute these commands in a terminal:
+After you have installed both tools, you need a Vagrantfile with the instructions for Vagrant and VirtualBox to set up a Debian Wheezy box.
+You can create the Vagrantfile manually:

 ```bash